-Small Businesses That Were Boosted by a Famous Visit
+Small Businesses That Were Boosted By a Famous Visit

 It can be hard for a small business to gain recognition outside of its own neighborhood, but sometimes, if the right customer pops in, it can lead to a surge of publicity and a huge boost in interest — and even sales.
-This recently happened when First Lady Jill Biden paid a visit to a Washington, D.C., pastry shop.
+This happened when First Lady Jill Biden paid a visit to a Washington, D.C., pastry shop.
 According to Washington’s ABC7, Biden went to The Sweet Lobby in the Capitol Hill neighborhood shortly before Valentine’s Day and purchased one of everything in the shop.
 Since word got out of her visit, business has spiked.

 “Just really showing actual support for small businesses […] at a time like this is so valuable,” owner Winnette McIntosh Ambrose told the news channel.